joshuamhtsang/mini_essays/2024-05-14_iproute2-bridges/iproute2_bridges.md

      ```
      - `ip link set dev <blah> [up/down]` :  Set a network interface to 'up' or 'down' state.
 By default, new
      interfaces are created in the 'down' state.
-     - `ip link add name <name> type bridge` :  Create a bridge interface, which is like a virtual Ethernet switch.
+     - `ip link add name <bridge_name> type bridge` :  Create a bridge interface, which is like a virtual Ethernet switch.
      - `ip link set dev <interface_name> master <bridge_name>` :  Create a virtual bridge port on the bridge e.g 'br0'
      that connects to the designated interface.
+     - `ip link add name <name> type <type>` : The `ip link add` syntax can create much more than just bridges.
+It can
+     also create other `type` of links:
+       - `veth` :  A pair of interfaces that are linked by a bi-directional pipe.
+You can think of it as a network cable
+       with unattached ports at each end.
      Another set of common usages are:
      - `ip addr` : Shows layer 3 IP networking information, as opposed to 'ip link' which shows layer 2 ethernet information.
      - `ip neighbour` : Shows information about neighbours.
 Only interface that are in the 'up' state may have neighbours.